-ProblemTracker requires that a supported web server, database drivers, and (optionally) SQL Server or Oracle software is installed prior to running the ProblemTracker Setup (installation) program.
-Most or all of this software may already be installed.
-The sections below describe what is required, how to verify that the appropriate software is installed, and how to download and install the software, if necessary.
+ProblemTracker requires that a supported web server, ODBC drivers and related software, and (optionally) SQL Server software is installed prior to running the ProblemTracker Setup (installation) program.
+Most or all of this software may already be installed on your web server machine.

 Web Server Software

 Microsoft Internet Information Server (IIS) version 4.0 or 5.0, Microsoft NT 4.0 Personal Web Server (also known as IIS 4.0 when installed on NT 4.0 Workstation), as well as Netscape FastTrack and Enterprise servers (2.0 & 3.6) are supported for use with ProblemTracker.
 However, automatic web server configuration by the ProblemTracker Setup program is only provided for Microsoft web servers at this time.